lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

 I'm going to leave the implementation of this out of this blog post.
-In reality, implementing this correctly is [quite complicated](https://android.googlesource.com/platform/frameworks/support/+/f06c7ce26e29f15792b54490e4c2f77197d1222f/compose/runtime/src/main/java/androidx/compose/Composer.kt#592) and I think would distract from the post.
+In reality, implementing this correctly is [quite complicated](https://android.googlesource.com/platform/frameworks/support/+/f06c7ce26e29f15792b54490e4c2f77197d1222f/compose/runtime/src/main/java/androidx/compose/Composer.kt#592) and I think explaining it in full would distract from the post.

 This concept complicates the implementation of the memoization cache of the composer, but it is critical for Positional Memoization to work correctly.
 Essentially, a group is what turns the linear cache into a tree-like structure, where we can then identify when nodes in that tree have been moved, removed, or added.